-By taking control, we can influence the way New Milton develops and ensure a strong and sustainable future for our Parish: with affordable new homes, new community buildings, new green spaces - while driving innovation and new employment opportunities.
+With this Plan, we influence the way New Milton develops - to ensure a strong and sustainable future for our Parish: with affordable new homes, new community buildings, new green spaces - while driving innovation and new employment opportunities.
 Something for everyone of all ages.